 Other tests include a CBC with differential, CSF analysis, and x-ray examination of the bones to detect characteristic radiolucencies.
 Thorough ophthalmologic and cardiac evaluations are also useful.

 No specific therapy is available for maternal or congenital rubella infection.
 Women exposed to rubella early in pregnancy should be informed of the potential risks to the fetus.
 Some experts recommend giving nonspecific immune globulin (0.55 mL/kg IM) for exposure early in pregnancy, but this treatment does not prevent infection, and the use of immune globulin should be considered only in women who decline pregnancy termination.

 Rubella can easily be prevented by vaccination.
-In the US, infants should receive vaccination for rubella together with measles and mumps vaccinations at 12 to 15 mo of age and again at entry to grade school or junior high school (see Recommended Immunization Schedule for Ages 7–18 yr).
+In the US, infants should receive vaccination for rubella together with measles and mumps vaccinations at 12 to 15 mo of age and again at entry to grade school or junior high school (see Table 3: Recommended Immunization Schedule for Ages 7–18 yr).
 Postpubertal females who are not known to be immune to rubella should be vaccinated.
 (Caution: Rubella vaccination is contraindicated in immunodeficient or pregnant women.)
 After vaccination, women should be advised not to become pregnant for 28 days.
 Efforts should also be made to screen and vaccinate high-risk groups, such as hospital and child care workers, military recruits, recent immigrants, and college students.
 Women who are found to be susceptible during prenatal screening should be vaccinated after delivery and before hospital discharge.
 Theoretically, vaccination of nonimmune people exposed to rubella might prevent infection if done within 3 days of exposure, but this treatment has not proved to be beneficial.

 Last full review/revision May 2013 by Mary T. Caserta, MD